codedx/bytefrog/readme.md

 **readme.md**
 This file.

+More technical information about Bytefrog is available on the [wiki](//github.com/secdec/bytefrog/wiki).

 ## Setup

  - Run SBT from this directory.
 There are projects here for the tracer components.
 Run `assembly` on the `Agent` project to package up the tracer agent jar.
 The other projects are libraries meant for consumption by other componenents.